 Mamas!
-When it comes to sleep and our babies, we could all use an extra pinch of sleepy dust, am I right?
+When it comes to sleep and our babies (and the best sleep aids for baby), we could all use an extra pinch of sleepy dust, am I right?

 This post contains affiliate links.
 If you purchase something through one of my links, I will receive a small commission, at no additional cost to you.
-Thank you for your support!
 For more information, read my disclaimer and disclosure policy.

 When I first brought home Peanut, Nugget was 15 months old and still nursing.